 I remember my mom suggesting formula.
 If I’m totally honest, even considering it felt like a cop out at the time because so much of what I had read made breastfeeding out to be the best (as in only) choice.
 What mother doesn’t want to give her child the best?
 In desperation, I finally caved.

 Do you know how much a small can of ready-made baby formula costs at a rural general store in Spokane?
 Way too much.
-Seeing the pricetag was seeing supply and demand at its finest.
-You’d think that little can was plated with 24-karat gold but I didn’t care.
+The price tag embodied supply-and-demand at its finest.
+You’d think that little can was plated with 24-karat gold.
+I didn’t care.
 I would have paid triple the price.
 It saved my sanity and allowed me to give my child the best – the best of me.